 1. Put 1 1/2 cups cooked wild rice and water into a saucepan, reserving 1/2 cup.
 Place over high heat, bring to a boil and reduce the heat to a simmer.
 Cook until the rice is very soft and the water has evaporated.
 Drain.
 In a food processor fitted with a steel blade, puree the rice into a sticky dough.
 Place the dough into a medium bowl and work in the salt, sugar and the remaining cooked rice.

 2. Scoop out a scant 1/4 cup dough for each patty and shape to rounds about 1/2-inch thick.
 Heat the oil in a heavy skillet and brown the patties about 5 to 8 minutes per side until lightly browned.
 Transfer the patties to a baking sheet and place in a warm oven until ready to serve.

 Listening is a way to learn more about the issues affecting Natives communities.

 Most of which, like lack of economic opportunity and poor mental health, are a direct result of colonization.
 Listening means being open, empathetic, attentive, and considerate.
 Listening means healing the earth, and considering colonialism and climate as two parts of the same coin.

 One simple way to listen is to follow Indigenous accounts on social media.

 This Thanksgiving, we encourage everyone to take time and begin this process of healing.

-It’s a collective process that requires the involvement of many communities coming together to recognize the hurt that was caused by colonization in order to bridge colonial divides and look forward to a new and more equitable future.
-What do you do to decolonize your minds and stand with First Nations?
+It’s a collective process that requires the involvement of many communities coming together to recognize the hurt that was and is caused by colonization in the Americas, in order to bridge colonial divides and look forward to a new and more equitable future.
+What do you do to decolonize your holidays and stand with First Nations?
 Let us know in the comments!